Welcome To Tree Trek Exploration LLC, and our School of Tree Climbing

 Our clients range from teenagers to 70-somethings.
 They include entomologists, botanists, herpetologists, biochemists, ecologists, primate researchers, birders, and everyone in nearly any field of biological science, along with high school students and college undergraduates.
 We even allow kids who’re eight years old or older to take part in our three-hour public “try it” climbs.

 Our main site in North America is located on the west side of Lake Sidney Lanier, on the edge of the Appalachian Mountains and about 75 minutes north of the Atlanta International Airport.
 Our field station is located in a tiny rain-forest village on the west end of Isla Colon (Columbus Island) near the international border between Panama and Costa Rica.

 WHEN do we have Tree Climbing Classes:

-Training in climbing and facilitation techniques is regularly scheduled at the Lake Sydney Lanier site every month except January.
-The Tropical Ecology Climbing Course, which includes techniques for rainforest and cloud forest canopy exploration, is regularly scheduled at the Panama site during the Christmas break and from mid-June to mid-July.
+Training in climbing and facilitation techniques is regularly scheduled at the Lake Sydney Lanier site from April to October every year.
+The four-week Tropical Ecology Climbing Course, which includes techniques for rainforest and cloud forest canopy exploration, is regularly scheduled at the Panama site during the Christmas break and from mid-June to mid-July.
 Other training dates are often available by request.
 See our complete list of courses and dates.